“Topological Chaos in Oligopoly Competition” (2025), Economics Letters, Vol.252, No.112330, joint with Xiaoliang Li

-“Influence of Price Elasticity of Demand on Monopoly Games under Different Returns to Scale” joint with Xiaoliang Li and Jing Yang, (Forthcoming in Mathematics and Computers in Simulation)
+“Influence of Price Elasticity of Demand on Monopoly Games under Different Returns to Scale” (2025), Mathematics and Computers in Simulation, Vol. 233, pp. 75-98, joint with Xiaoliang Li and Jing Yang

 Abstract: